-- Provide participants with employment-focused case management services. - Provide participants with services that address barriers that may impede full program engagement and employment. - Enroll into and increase employment opportunities for participants eligible for the Cal-Learn program. - Promote two-generation anti-poverty strategies. - Increase access to financial literacy opportunities.
+Provide participants with employment-focused case management services.

+- Provide participants with services that address barriers that may impede full program engagement and employment. - Enroll into and increase employment opportunities for participants eligible for the Cal-Learn program. - Promote two generational strategy savings. - Increase access to financial literacy opportunities.